bachya/simplisafe-python/docs/usage.rst

     asyncio.run(main())

+This is effectively replacing the existing ``simplisafe`` object with a new one that has been authenticated with the previous one's refresh token.
+In case where ``simplipy`` is called ad hoc (say, via a script that runs on a schedule), the common practice is to store ``simplisafe.refresh_token`` somewhere (a filesystem, a database, etc.) and retrieve it later when needed.
+Be aware that refresh tokens can only be used once!

 Note that you do not need to worry about refreshing the access token within an :meth:`API <simplipy.api.API>` object's normal operations; that is handled for you.
 The